bitpay/bitcore-node/README.md

 modules which links to libbitcoind.so (bitcoind compiled as a shared library), making all useful bitcoind functions asynchronous.

+## Operating Systems to be bundled with libbitcoind.so

+You will not have to compile libbitcoind.so if you run one of these operating systems, but may need some of the runtime libraries such as boost.

+Arch Linux is the only OS currently supported.
+If you would like to be a maintainer of a certain OS, please contact me, although I'm not quite open to letting people I don't know maintain this library due to its importance.

+- Arch Linux
+- CentOS _(currently unsupported)_
+- Debian _(currently unsupported)_
+- Fedora _(currently unsupported)_
+- Linux Mint _(currently unsupported)_
+- Mac OSX _(currently unsupported)_
+- RHEL _(currently unsupported)_
+- openSUSE _(currently unsupported)_
+- Ubuntu _(currently unsupported)_

 ## Building

 ### bitcoind